rjmccall/swift-evolution/visions/accessors.md

 - A storage declaration that's trying to model an always-present stored component of a value type should just provide `borrow` and (if mutable) `mutate`.

-- A storage declaration that's trying to model an always-present stored component of a reference type should just provide `read` and/or `modify`, adding `get` and `set` if performance evaluations suggest it's important.
+- A storage declaration that's trying to model an always-present stored component of a reference type should just provide `yield` and/or `yield inout`, adding `get` and `set` if performance evaluations suggest it's important.
 See the section on synthesizing `borrow` and `mutate` for why reference types require coroutine accessors.

 - A storage declaration that presents a transformation or wrapping of a value it stores internally should provide at least `get` and `set`.
-It should consider providing `read` and/or `modify` if it can implement them more efficiently than they would be synthesized from the `get` and `set`.
+It should consider providing `yield` and/or `yield inout` if it can implement them more efficiently than they would be synthesized from the `get` and `set`.

 - An abstract storage declaration (like a protocol requirement) that's trying to ensure the most efficient access possible and is willing to only allow implementations that represent an always-present stored component of a value type should just provide `borrow` and `mutate`.

-- An abstract storage declaration (like a protocol requirement) that's trying to ensure the most efficient access possible without constraining its implementations should provide the full gamut of most-general accessors: `get` (if `Copyable`), `set`, `read`, and `modify`.
-Providing `read` and `modify` instead of `borrow` and `mutate` will restrict the scope in which the value can be used, but this is necessary when giving implementations enough additional flexibility that they might require dynamic finalization of the access.
+- An abstract storage declaration (like a protocol requirement) that's trying to ensure the most efficient access possible without constraining its implementations should provide the full gamut of most-general accessors: `get` (if `Copyable`), `set`, `yield`, and `yield inout`.
+Providing `yield` and `yield inout` instead of `borrow` and `mutate` will restrict the scope in which the value can be used, but this is necessary when giving implementations enough additional flexibility that they might require dynamic finalization of the access.

 ### `get`